grepharder/blog/0x04_calling_ios_native_functions_from_python_using_frida_and_rpc.md

 <center><img src="img/0x04/tweet.png" width="650"></center>

-If you haven't tried to run the mentioned like yet, please do it.
+If you haven't tried to run the mentioned line yet, please do it.
 Open the Frida REPL and type it:

 ```javascript
  new NativeFunction(Module.findExportByName('AudioToolbox', 'AudioServicesPlaySystemSound'), 'void', ['int'])(1007)